Fort Wayne's Promenade Park opens

-FORT WAYNE — Fort Wayne’s new Promenade Park, and the start of its riverfront development, opened Friday evening.
+About 17,000 visitors came to Fort Wayne’s new Promenade Park, the start of the city’s riverfront development, during the Aug.
+9-11 grand opening celebrations, according to the city’s parks and recreation department.

+The attendance number may go up as the Fort Wayne Parks and Recreation Department reviews drone images taken during the celebrations of the park at 202 W. Superior St. by the parks and Fort Wayne Police departments.
+Security was visible during the celebration, with police officers on bicycles and foot.

+The chain-link fence with banners that hid views of the park should be coming down with normal operation of the park 6 a.m.-11 p.m. daily.

 Trubble Riverside Cafe & Tap inside the Park Foundation Pavilion opened to serve Trubble Brewing beers on tap that could be enjoyed inside the cafe or out on the patio and bier garden.
 The cafe planned to offer grab-and-go food such as wraps, sandwiches, salads, soups and smoothies, keeping in mind children’s favorites and health-conscious eaters.
 Trubble joined several other food vendors outside.